How to Find Your Student Loan Servicer

 Contact your servicer

-Call or visit your servicer's website to confirm your payment amount, due date, and repayment plan.
+Call or visit their website to confirm your payment details and plan.

 • Your monthly payment amount